Ardatov, Nizhny Novgorod Oblast: Finance

 In the late 19th century, banking organizations began to operate in Ardatov — the first was the Peasants' Land Bank, established in 1882.
 This bank provided loans to peasants for purchasing land — it issued loans for up to 52 years, amounting to 60 to 90% of the land's value.
 The Ardatov branch of the bank was opened in 1897, and its office was located in the building of the Uyezd Zemstvo Administration.
 In 1898, the bank issued 33 loans to peasants totaling 341,510 rubles, and in 1899, it issued 42 loans totaling 3,134,600 rubles; by 1901, the number of loans issued in a year increased to 48.
 Gradually, the number of credit organizations in the city increased; by 1915, branches of the Consumers' Society, the Uyezd Small Credit Office, the Mutual Credit Society, and the Loan and Savings Society were opened in Ardatov.
 In total, in 1916, there were 20 credit societies and 9 loan and savings offices in the Ardatov Uyezd.
 The town saw the opening of branches of numerous insurance companies; in 1915, they included Moscow Fire Insurance Society, Northern Insurance Society, Petrograd Insurance Society, Russia, Russian Insurance Society, Russian Transport Society, Salamandra, Second Russian Fire Insurance Society, Volga and Yakor.

-After the October Revolution of 1917, the banking system of the Russian Empire that had existed before, was destroyed — already on December 14 (27), 1917, the Bolsheviks who came to power adopted a Decree on the nationalization of banks.
+After the October Revolution of 1917, the banking system of the Russian Empire that had existed before, was destroyed; already on 14 (27) December 1917, the Bolsheviks who came to power adopted a Decree on the nationalization of banks.
 During the years of War Communism and the Civil War, the country almost transitioned to a natural economy, and the banking system was completely dismantled.
 After the proclamation of the New Economic Policy in 1921, the State Bank of the RSFSR was established, which was transformed in 1923 into the State Bank of the USSR.
-Until 1988, the State Bank remained the only Soviet bank serving enterprises and organizations, while a unified system of Savings Banks] was organized for individuals.
+Until 1988, the State Bank remained the only Soviet bank serving enterprises and organizations, while a unified system of Savings Banks was organized for individuals.
 A similar situation existed in Ardatov — in 1928, the local savings bank had already 568 depositors.
 In 1983, a new building for the Ardatov branch of the State Bank of the USSR was constructed on Lenin Street.
 Later, this building housed a settlement and cash center, and as of 2025, it is home to the Ardatov Court.

 As of 2025, banking services in Ardatov are poorly developed, with only two banks present in the settlement: Post Bank and Sberbank.
 There are offices of four insurance companies in the town: Capital Medical Insurance, Ingosstrakh, Rosgosstrakh, Sogaz, as well an office of the Mandatory Health Insurance Fund.